 Alternative 3 relocates Runway 03G/21G away from the in-line Taxiway A, increases Runway 03G/21G to the standard 60-foot width, increases the length of the Runway 03/21 OFA, and removes the fence located within the Runway 03 RSA.
-It also acquires additional property below the approaches to both runways, which will allow for additional obstruction removal and full control of the runway RPZs.
+It also acquires additional property below the approaches to Runways 03 and 03G, which will allow for additional obstruction removal and full control of the RPZs for those runway ends.
 This alternative also constructs a vehicle and pedestrian road around the south end of the airport, which will mitigate incursions from unauthorized runway crossings.